-I accept and recognize my role, and that of Kwantlen Polytechnic University, to address and reduce ongoing systemic colonialism, oppression and racism that Indigenous Peoples continue to experience.
-We must also do all we can to heal the lands themselves and make them sustainable for generations to come.
-And we can only do this by having open and generative partnerships with the Indigenous communities in our region and beyond.

-Kwantlen means "tireless runner", and we thank the Kwantlen First Nation for graciously bestowing their name on this university, but also for inspiring us to ceaselessly work towards the goals of xé?el1.
+I accept and recognize my role, KPU tagline which we live by is "Where and that of Kwantlen Polytechnic thought meets action."
+We will do our University, to address and reduce work and we will know and understand ongoing systemic colonialism, more, but that will mean nothing if we oppression and racism that Indigenous do not also act in the ways suggested Peoples continue to experience.
+We by xé?el. must also do all we can to heal the The Province of British Columbia is the lands themselves and make them first government in Canada and the sustainable for generations to come.
+Common Law world to pass legislation And we can only do this by having implementing the UN Declaration on open and generative partnerships with the Rights of Indigenous Peoples, and the Indigenous communities in our this provides a context for our work, region and beyond. along with the Calls to Action of the Kwantlen means "tireless runner", and Truth and Reconciliation Commission we thank the Kwantlen First Nation for of Canada.